DriveWorks Pro: Specification Flow [send feedback...]

 You can then use the arrows at the top and bottom to scroll the operations, transitions, and events in the state.

-• To select an operation, transition, or event, click it in the list.
+• To Move the select an operation, transition, or event, click it in the list.

 • To edit conditions or tasks for an operation, transition, or event, double click it in the list to launch the State Editor with the operation, transition, or event selected.